plone/guillotina/docs/source/developer/applications.md

 ## Creating

-An application is a Python package that implements an entry point to tell guillotina to load it.
+An application is a Python package that implements an entry point to tell Guillotina to load it.

 If you're not familiar with how to build Python applications, please